jcbnlsn/FaceDetectorPlugin/Readme.md

 Documentation and samplecode for:
 ###**FaceDetector Plugin for Corona SDK**

-The faceDetector plugin analyzes images and finds one or more human faces in in it.
-The plugin returns position data for bounding boxes, eyes and mouths of the faces in the analyzed image.
+The FaceDetector plugin analyzes images and detects if there are human faces in in it.
+The plugin returns position data for bounding boxes, eyes and mouths of the faces detected in the image.

 ####**Syntax**
 ```lua